Applying functionals

 5

-Use apply gives greater flexibility in comparison with a direct call of function: by means of the same functions apply it is possible to carry out various calculations depending on functional argument.
+Usage apply gives the big flexibility in comparison with direct function call: by means of the same function apply it is possible to realise various evaluations depending on functional argument.

-Functional funcall on the action it is similar apply, but for caused function it accepts arguments not the list, and separately:
+The functional funcall on the operation is similar apply, but for called function it accepts arguments not the list, and separately:

 (nil funcall obj fn x1 x2 … xn)